Apang20/React-Todo-App/README.md

 # Todo Application

 ## Overview
-A react todo application that allows users to track the completion and progress of their daily tasks
+A react todo application that allows users to track and organize the completion of their daily tasks

 ## About
 * Utilized ReactJS framework and React Hooks.